d-moto/WindowsRepository/HowToUseGit.md

 ```
 $ git config core.editor
 ```
-> When you execute this command "git config --global", the file "/c/Users/mokos/.gitconfig" is created and the configuration is written.
+※When you execute this command "git config --global", the file "/c/Users/mokos/.gitconfig" is created and the configuration is written.

-## Set up and create local repository
+## **Set up and create local repository**
 1. careate directory
 ```
 $ cd ~
 $ mkdir git-ichiyasa
 ```
 2. create something
 ```
 $ touch HowToUseGit.md
 ```